-Even though the Earth does pass closer to the sun during part of its orbit, this is not what’s responsible for the different seasons.
+Even though the Earth does pass closer to the sun during part of its orbit, this is not what’s responsible for the hot summers and cold winters.
 If this were the case, then both the northern and southern hemispheres would have their summers and winters at the same time.
 However as you’ll see below, exactly the opposite is true.
 When it’s summer in the northern hemisphere, it’s winter in the southern hemisphere.

-When the north pole is tilted away from the sun (winter), sunlight must pass through more atmosphere before striking the Earth’s surface.
+When the one of the poles is tilted away from the sun (winter), sunlight must pass through more atmosphere before striking the Earth’s surface.
 Therefore, less of the sun’s energy is absorbed by the ground and converted to heat which results in cooler temperatures.
-At the same time, the southern hemisphere is tilted towards the sun (summer).
-During this time, there is less atmosphere the sun’s energy must pass through and as a result, more of its energy reaches the Earth’s surface which in turn is converted to heat.
-This results in warmer temperatures.
+At the same time, the other hemisphere is tilted towards the sun.
+During this time, there is less atmosphere the sun’s energy must pass through and as a result, more of its energy reaches the Earth’s surface.
+The extra sunlight hitting the earth’s surface is converted to heat, which results in warmer temperatures.

-Notice how the top arrow representing the sun’s energy must pass through about 1/3 more atmosphere as compared to an arrow closer to the equator.
+Notice in the graphic to the left how the top arrow must pass through about 1/3 more atmosphere as compared to an arrow closer to the equator.
 This is due to the Earth’s axis being tilted away from the sun.
+All that energy is reflected back into space rather than being absorbed by the earth’s surface.
+It doesn’t looks like a lot, but it is.

 The second affect the Earth’s tilt has on our seasons is the angle at which the sunlight strikes the surface of the Earth.
 The greater the angle, the more dispersed and less concentrated the sunlight is on that particular point.
 As an example, take a flashlight and shine it straight down.
 Most of the light is focused in a circle on the floor.
 Now, slowly rotate you wrist so the light shines at an angle.
 The same amount of light now covers a larger area and is a little less intense in that same spot.
 This is what happens to the sun’s energy as the Earth is tilted away or towards the sun.
 When the northern hemisphere is tilted away from the sun (winter) the sun is lower in the horizon resulting in a greater sun angle.
 The Image below illustrates this point.